New Music at Mim

 2017 Season [10th Anniversary]

-In celebration of Mim’s 10th Anniversary, a new work has been commissioned inspired by Schoenberg’s most important early work, Verklarte Nacht, based on the poem by Dehmel.
-As Schoenberg, TJ Cole will compose a sextet.
-Her composition will be driven by the words in the poem by Anika Narayanan, “this is not a love letter.”
-At this year’s festival, come hear Schoenberg’s Verklarte Nacht on May 27 and the world premiere of Cole’s sextet on May 28.
+In celebration of Mim’s 10th Anniversary, a new work was commissioned inspired by Schoenberg’s most important early work, Verklarte Nacht, based on the poem by Dehmel.
+As Schoenberg, TJ Cole composed a string sextet.
+Her composition was inspired by the words in the poem by Anika Narayanan, “this is not a love letter.”

 In 2012, Mim featured a world premiere by Polina Nazaykinskaya.
 For our 9th season on May 20th, Rebecca Jackson and Jonah Kim presented the US Premiere of Nazaykinskaya’s recent work, “Yesterday Is No More” for violin and cello.